onzfonz/comp227/src/content/5/en/part5a.md

 The object has to be parsed to JSON first, with the method `JSON.stringify`.
 Correspondingly, when a JSON object is read from the local storage, *it has to be parsed back to JavaScript with `JSON.parse`*.

-Changes to the login method are as follows:
+Our `handleLogin` method now adds code to set the local storage:

 ```js
   const handleLogin = async (event) => {